dsa-ntc/uncommittednj.org/protest-repression-pr.md

 private universities alike.
-They will no longer allow the ruling class to profit from their universities’ dealings with the apartheid state of Israel, which includes Israeli firms and U.S. weapons contractors who are capitalizing on Israeli’s  genocide of Palestinians in Gaza and the West Bank.
+They will no longer allow the ruling class to profit from their universities’ dealings with the apartheid state of Israel, which includes Israeli firms and U.S. weapons contractors who are capitalizing on Israel’s genocide of Palestinians in Gaza and the West Bank.
 New Jersey led the way as the first state in the U.S. to divest from Apartheid South Africa.
 Now, students at Princeton University and across the country are leading the charge to divest on their campuses.